vithaluntold/accute1/marketing-materials/professional-practices/competitive-analysis/competition-analysis.md

 **Common Objections & Responses:**

 **"We're already on TaxDome and it works fine"**
-→ *"That's great—TaxDome is excellent for workflow management.
-Here's the key difference: TaxDome helps you organize who does what and when.
-Accute has AI team members who actually DO the work—preparing tax returns, answering client questions 24/7, reviewing documents for errors.
-Think of it as TaxDome + 10 AI employees.
-Would you like to see Luca prepare a 1040 right now?"*
+→ *"TaxDome is excellent—they've earned their market leadership.
+We're not suggesting you replace them.
+Instead, we're introducing complementary AI capabilities.
+While TaxDome manages workflows beautifully, we add AI agents that execute tasks—like preparing returns, answering client questions 24/7, reviewing documents.
+We learned from TaxDome's workflow management excellence and focused our innovation on AI execution.
+Would you like to see how this could complement your existing setup?"*

 **"TaxDome has unlimited storage, you only have 100GB"** → *"Fair point on storage.
 Our Professional tier includes 100GB, and Enterprise has unlimited like TaxDome.
 But here's what TaxDome doesn't have: AI agents that cut your tax prep time by 75%.
 Let me show you the ROI—for a 20-person firm, the time savings pay for the entire platform 85x over.
 Storage is included; productivity is the real value."*